enhanc3d/OfflineParty/README.md

     - `-c` or `--coomer`: Download data from coomer
     - `-b` or `--both`: Download data from both kemono and coomer
     - `-r` or `--reset`: Reset (delete) the specific JSON files before downloading
+    - -`u` or `--user`: Allows search for one specific user by their username (Incompatible with the other flags)

 4. Enjoy!